GatesOfMosul/GatesOfMosul.github.io/README.md

 FUTURE UPDATES

-- Add in text sections for main menu
+- Add in text sections for home page
 - Start work on the "about us" section